 Irving Resources Inc. (the "Company" or "Irving") was incorporated under the Business Corporations Act (British Columbia) on August 28, 2015 under the name 1047431 B.C.
-Ltd. and changed its name on September 23, 2015 to Irving Resources Inc. For the period from incorporation to November 13, 2015, the Company was a wholly-owned subsidiary of Gold Canyon Resources Inc. ("Gold Canyon").
-On December 23, 2015, the Company commenced trading on the Canadian Securities Exchange ("CSE") under the trading symbol "IRV".
-The Company's corporate office is located at 999 Canada Place, Suite 404, Vancouver, BC V6C 3E2.
+Ltd. and changed its name on September 23, 2015 to Irving Resources Inc. The Company's corporate office is located at 999 Canada Place, Suite 404, Vancouver, BC V6C 3E2.

 These consolidated financial statements have been prepared on a going concern basis which assumes the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-As at February 28, 2018, the Company had working capital of \$4,251,396 (2016 - \$6,446,094).
+As at February 28, 2019, the Company had working capital of \$6,705,336 (2018 - \$4,251,396).
 Management estimates these funds are sufficient to meet its immediate liquidity requirements as well as those for the next twelve months.